JMortifee/User-centric-front-end/README.md

 ### Features Left to Implement

-Another feature idea
+__Existing Customer Login:__ A login for existing customers to view their transactions and recycled waste.

-Technologies Used
+## Technologies <a name="tech"></a>
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-## JQuery <a name="jq"></a>
-The project uses JQuery to simplify DOM manipulation.

 ## Testing <a name="testing"></a>